|

 Stomu Takeishi - fretless five-string electric bass

-Max Jaffe - drums
+Max Jaffe or Gerald Cleaver - drums

 Steph Richards - trumpet, flugelhorn, resonating drums/water and composition